djupudga/crustomize/readme.md

 - Apply patches to CloudFormation templates
 - Deploy to AWS
 - Create, execute and delete changesets
-- Validate templates with cnf-lint
+- Validate templates with cfn-lint
 - Validate templates against AWS with `validate`

 Why would you use this?
 Normally I would recommend using AWS CDK or